mrmcc3/vibing-dev/blog/why-apex.md

 As for the number of indexes it's up to the apex clients to decide how to model information and the number of indexes required.

+**Is this just event sourcing?
+CQRS?**

 **This is interesting, how can I try it?**

 Apex is just a concept at the moment, pure vapourware.
 I'm working on it.
 If you're interested get in touch!

+#### TODO

+- better explanation around "read your own writes" improve the 20s delay i think the reader will be unconvinced.
+- operational complexity is probably still unconvincing
+- answers are too hand wavey: client handles this.
+I need to make that more obvious

+  -->